mer-hybris/hadk.sailfishos.org/new-device-build.rst

   repo sync
   breakfast $DEVICE

-If you get errors about duplicate repositories, see the "Common Pitfalls" section in :doc:`android`.
+If you get errors about duplicate repositories or github starts saying "Forbidden ...", see the :ref:`common-pitfalls` section (from :doc:`android` chapter).

 Configure mountpoint information
 `````````````````````````````````